kieranrimmer/gs-spring-boot/README.md

 Add Maven configurations for running and testing the app using the IntelliJ UI.

 Configure the working directory to the folder containing `src`, `target` subdirectories.
-As of now, this is the `complete` directory.
+As of now, this is the `obfuscation` directory.

 ##### To run in dev mode